 How to choose the best weight gainer for you

-For example, if the weight gainer contains creatine, you don't have to take creatine monohydrate supplement separately.
-Same goes for BCAAs: if there is any leucine or glutamine included in the mix, no need for you to buy additional BCAA tablets.
-As long as you take the weight gainer, of course.
+For example, if the weight gainer contains creatine, you don't have to take creatine monohydrate supplements separately.
+The same goes for BCAAs: if there is any leucine or glutamine included in the mix, no need for you to buy additional BCAA tablets as long as you take the weight gainer, of course.

 Which mass gainer is best for weight gain?

 The mass gainer that is best for weight gain right now is Naked Nutrition's Naked Mass.
 It's not only super healthy, but each mega serving contains huge amounts of calories and carbs, making it at least a little bit easier to put on weight for people who can't stomach another portion of chicken and rice.
 Adding just one serving of Naked Mass can add as much as 1,250 calories to your diet per day.
 Now that's adding mass like a pro.